OpenInternet/saferjourno/content/chapters/chapter-1.en.md

 Journalists face a wide range of digital threats because of the work that they do.
 These threats range from online abuse to hacking to spyware and they have serious consequences both for the journalists themselves as well as for freedom of expression.
 Even though these challenges are significant, there are steps that journalists can take to protect themselves.
 The first of those steps is understanding digital risk and how to mitigate it.

-This chapter will cover:

-- Risks associated with using technology
-- Introducing the risk assessment process.

 ## Training journalists for the first time?

 Take a look at our helpful guidance below:

 - Journalists face a wide array of digital threats because they are often revealing information that others do not want made public and also because journalists are usually public facing and need to have a presence online.
 This makes them, unfortunately, an easy target for digital attacks.
 - Not all journalists face the same digital risks.
-What risks they face depend on a series of factors including, what topics they are reporting on, who may wish to target them and the tech capacity of those people, which country they are based in and the tech capacity of that government, how tech-savvy the journalist is, and whether they have already been identified as a person to target.
+What risks they face depend on a series of factors including what topics they are reporting on, who the people or groups who want to target them are (adversaries) and what their tech knowledge and capacity are, which country the journalists and their adversaries are based in and the tech capacity of that government, how tech-savvy the journalists are, and whether they have already been identified as targets.
-- While journalists know that digital security is an important issue they may not have time to dedicate to increasing their security.
+- While journalists know that digital security is an important issue they may not have time to dedicate to it.
-- Journalists may be using outdated digital safety advice giving them a false sense of security about their safety.
+- Journalists may be using outdated digital safety advice.
-- They are often using their personal devices for work and they will generally have very little separation between their work and personal life both online and off.
+- Journalists often use their personal devices for work; they frequently have very little separation between their work and personal life both online and off.
 - A digital risk assessment is a document with questions that helps journalists think about the digital risks they face as well as ways to reduce the risks.
 Journalists may or may not be familiar with risk assessments as they may have had to complete a physical risk assessment for some stories.

 ## Training digital security for the first time?